 Don’t get me wrong.
 It wasn’t all bad.
-I liked watching movies together or cooking together.
-But I need a lot of alone time, and I felt a lack of balance between spending time together and alone time.
+I enjoyed watching movies with the family and cooking together.
+But I need a lot of alone time, and I felt a lack of balance between spending time together and spending alone time.
 Everywhere I went in the house, someone was there.

-The last straw came when my partner’s son repeatedly came over on nights when he was supposed to be at his mom’s.
+The last straw came when my partner’s son repeatedly came over on nights when he was supposed to be at his mom’s house.
 He would bring friends over who played video games loudly and made a mess in the kitchen.
-I knew at that point this situation wasn’t fair to me or to the other people living in the house.
+I knew, then, that this situation wasn’t fair to me or to the other people living in the house.

 Why Living Apart Together Works for Us

 Google “living apart together” and you’ll find many articles debating the pros and cons of such a relationship.
 Critics say couples in this arrangement aren’t serious, while some psychologists say it’s a way to help keep the love alive in a relationship.

 Whatever anyone else says, I know this arrangement works for me.
 And it isn’t one-sided.
 My partner recognized things weren’t working, especially as I became more withdrawn.
 So, thankfully, he was supportive when I brought up the possibility of me moving into my own place.
 Now that I live in a separate home, he gets more time to himself and more quality time with his kids.
 We’ve had many discussions about this, as adults in a healthy, serious relationship should do.

 Here’s why living apart together (LAT) works for me as an introvert:

 1. I gotta be me (and take the alone time I need).